LabPresse/WidefieldMotionModels/README.md

       *b: CONDOR*
         Nota bene: We verified that CONDOR works on MATLAB 2024a and MATLAB 2025a but not MATLAB 2024b.

-        First, run "CONDOR.m", and then open the command window, where you will follow Respond "3" (or "2" if preferred) to the prompt, "What is the dimension (1,2,3)?"
+        First, run "CONDOR.m", and then open the command window, where you will respond as follows:
+          Respond "3" (or "2" if preferred) to the prompt, "What is the dimension (1,2,3)?"
           Respond "n" to the prompt, "Would you like to train CONDOR networks for classification (y/n)?"
+          Respond "y" to the prompt, "Would you like to predict the model classification with CONDOR (y/n)?"
           Respond "n" to the prompt, "Would you like to train CONDOR networks for inference (y/n)?"
           Respond "y" to the prompt, "Would you like to predict the anomalous diffusion coefficient with CONDOR (y/n)?"